 - Discrimination/Harassment— Social media posts are evidence.
 Twitter is public and the rest is easily accessible.
 So if employees, particularly managers, make discriminatory comments or use social media to harass employees in a protected class, the company can be liable.

-- Intellectual Property– Employees need to understand exactly what of the company’s trade secrets and internal strategy and financial information is confidential.
+- Intellectual Property— Employees need to understand exactly what is confidential, such as trade secrets and financial information.
 This does not mean having them sign a Nondisclosure Agreement where “Confidential Information” includes the toilet paper in the men’s room.
 They need training on what is secret and why.
 Do your managers know what information can and can’t be discussed outside the company?

 - Employee Safety— Employees should not use location features or check in on Four Square if it could compromise their safety.
 Don’t check in when you’re making the night deposit.